beliu/Robotics_Pick_and_Place/README.md

 ![Geometry to Calculate Joint 2](/images/Inverse_Kinematics.png)

+The diagram depicts the Kuka Arm with Joint 2 rotated at an angle of positive theta2 along its z-axis.
+The other joints have not rotated, and are therefore at 0.
 Note that the length *A*, that is, the length that connects J3 to the WC, can be calculated using the parameters from the URDF file.
 Specifically, I use a_3 and d_4 to calculate *A*.

 ![Calculating Distance from J3 to WC](/images/Calculate_A.png)